Oisota/theo-lang/doc/src/stdlib/README.md

 It would contain all the commonly used types already exported to the top level scope.

 I think the `common` module might be a good middle ground in that you still are being explicit with what is imported while still getting all the basic types imported easily.
+We should not worry about this at the start.
+It's easy enough to add in later if necessary.